dadi/queue/readme.md

 2. Ensure you have a Redis server running and accessible

-3. Ensure your project contains a *config* directory in the root, plus a *log* directory and a *workers* directory

-4. Copy and rename the sample config file from the **@dadi/queue** module:

-   *config.development.json*
+3. *config*, *log* and *workers* directories will be automatically created in the root of your project, if they don't already exist

-5. Amend the config file according to the following section
+4. Amend the configuration file *config/config.development.json* according to the following section

-6. Require the **@dadi/queue** module from your project:
+5. Require the **@dadi/queue** module from your project:

    `require('@dadi/queue')`

-7. Run the project to start listening for messages:
+6. Run the project to start listening for messages:

    `npm start`

-## Config
+## Configuration

 * **queue**
   * **host**: (*ipaddress; default = 127.0.0.1*) The queue server host IP